-Description of 21st Century Skills: This subject has been designed to build students' communication skills with student choice being integrated into learning and assessment tasks.
+This subject has been designed to build students communication skills with student choice being integrated into learning and assessment tasks.
 Through collaboration with others, students will build their social and cultural awareness between their own, others and Australian culture.
-The following 21st century skills will underpin the teaching of EAL English and will be the foundation of every lesson:
+The following 21st century skills will underpin the teaching of EAL and will be the foundation of every lesson:

-- > Critical thinking skills that allow the learners to process information in a variety of different ways. - ➤ Communication skills that allow the learners working together to improve their receptive and productive language skills. - > Creativity skills that allow learners to make new connections and share their knowledge in a variety of different ways. - Collaboration skills that allow learners to work with others to reinforce newly learned vocabulary and grammar.
+- Critical thinking skills that allow the learners to process information in a variety of different ways. - Communication skills that allow the learners working together to improve their receptive and productive language skills. - Creativity skills that allow learners to make new connections and share their knowledge in a variety of different ways. - Collaboration skills that allow learners to work with others to reinforce newly learned vocabulary and grammar.

-Description of the Learning: EAL English focuses on developing and building the English language skills that are required for effective communication and for successful interaction within school and in the wider community.
+EAL focuses on developing and building the English language skills that are required for effective communication and for successful interaction within school and in the wider community.
 It supports students to integrate knowledge of multiple languages to enrich their learning across all subject areas.
 Students will undertake focused learning in three key areas: